 Parking and access for visitors is very restricted in the proposed plan with no margin for additional parking.
-This will lead, inevitably, to an increased number of parked vehicles on the B4009 at a pinch point on this road so leading to traffic flow restrictions, particularly for buses side.
+This will lead, inevitably, to an increased number of parked vehicles on the B4009 at a pinch point on this road so leading to traffic flow restrictions, particularly for buses and HGVs travelling along the main street.

 HPC continuously requests developers to submit clear and unequivocal Construction Work Plans illustrating how works will be progressed without danger or interruptions to traffic flows on the B4009.
-As previously stated, this is a pinch point for traffic so it is imperative that no construction vehicles at all are parked at the road
+As previously stated, this is a pinch point for traffic so it is imperative that no construction vehicles at all are parked at the road side.